Zebec Card

 Fiat Currency Handling

-When using the Zebec Card, crypto is converted to fiat in real-time at the point of sale.
+When using Zebec Card, crypto is converted to fiat in real-time at the point of sale.
 There is no dedicated fiat balance that users hold; instead, the loaded crypto is converted into the fiat currency required by the merchant when a transaction occurs.

 Geographic Availability